Debjit1122/debjit1122/README.md

 - Admin and analytics dashboards with real-time data
 - Workflow tooling focused on speed and developer ergonomics

-These projects taught me a lot about **prompt reliability, system boundaries, and failure modes in AI-assisted systems**.
+These projects sharpened my thinking around **prompt reliability, system boundaries, and failure modes in AI-assisted systems**.

 ---